Bilstein 5000 Vs Bilstein 5160 Shock Absorber

 - Triple C technology to enhance the outlook.

-Are Bilstein 5160 shocks rebuild able?
+Are Bilstein 5160 Shocks Rebuild Able?

 But with the evolving tech, they are now rebuildable.
 The shocks are brought on with a floating piston inside.
 These shocks are a straight fit and specific to the application.
-The shocks offer a smoother ride in the road thanks to the help of hose clamps observed clinging on to the reservoir.
+The shocks offer a smoother ride on the road thanks to the help of hose clamps observed clinging onto the reservoir.

 Not at all, shock boots are regarded as extra protection to your vehicle shocks from the roads’ debris and rocks.
-When you look deep in the shocks, you see that the shocks are already safe around other suspension parts.
-For example take a coil shock; you will see that the rod is protected by the spring around it.
+When you look deep into the shocks, you see that the shocks are already safe around other suspension parts.
+For example, take a coil shock; you will see that the rod is protected by the spring around it.